hazelement/pandoc_resume/markdown/resume.md

 2014 - 2016
 :	**PVP Engineering Ltd**, Piping Engineer EIT, Calgary, Alberta

-* Developed windows desktop application using C# to collect and process piping analysis software data files.
+* Developed Windows desktop application using C# to collect and process piping analysis software data.
-* Designed and implemented user friendly UI to present data from piping software.
+* Designed and implemented UI to present data to piping engineers.
-* Implemented automated software to generate engineering reports based on data collected.
+* Implemented automated software to generate engineering reports based on user input and data collected.

 <!--
 Other Experience